Most Recently Updated Sunday, April 22, 2018: “Is a Revocable Trust Right for Me?”

 The need for a lawyer to help with your estate has nothing to do with the existence or non-existence of a Revocable Living Trust.
 If your executor could handle your estate alone, then there is no need for a lawyer even if you had no Revocable Living Trust.
 Similarly, if your executor would need a lawyer to help with inheritance and estate tax returns, with obtaining releases from beneficiaries, with selling real estate or any other matter, then your trustee will still need a lawyer’s assistance even if you have a Revocable Living Trust.

-A thorough analysis of if a Revocable Living Trust is right for you begins with some basic information.
-This Article is meant to give you the truth about Revocable Living Trusts.
-It is not a complete analysis of your given situation, which can only come with an interview with a competent estate planning lawyer where he or she obtainsa clear understanding of your assets, family and your testamentary goals.
-For that analysis you can always set up free consultation with my office.
+A thorough analysis of if a Revocable Living Trust is right for you begins with some necessary information.
+This Article gives you the truth about Revocable Living Trusts.
+It is not a complete analysis of your given situation, which can only come with an interview with a competent estate planning lawyer where he or she obtains a clear understanding of your assets, family and your testamentary goals.
+For that analysis, you can always set up a free consultation with my office.
 But until then, here are some facts.

 A revocable living trust is a legal entity that you sign and bring into existence.
-Once signed, it will exist but it will state that all the terms are “Revocable”.
+Once signed, it will exist, but it will state that all the terms are “Revocable.”
 This means that the trust may own things, such as your real estate, but at any time you can “Revoke” the trust and take the assets back.
-Further, most Revocable Living Trusts state that during your lifetime all assets held in the trust are to be used for your care and that you are the only trustee.
+Further, most Revocable Living Trusts state that during your lifetime all assets are for your care.
+Typically, you are the only trustee.

-In contrast, an “Irrevocable Trust” would be a trust you sign and bring into existence that cannot be revoked.
-If you transferred your real estate to an Irrevocable Trust it will own the house, like the Revocable Trust, but you will likely not be able to ever get the house back into your name.
+In contrast, you cannot revoke an “Irrevocable Trust.”
+If you transferred your real estate to an Irrevocable Trust, it would own the house, like the Revocable Trust, but you will likely not be able to ever get the house back into your name.

-A Revocable Living Trust is designed to hold title to your various assets (bank accounts, real estate, personal property) during your lifetime for your benefit, and then manage and dispose of your assets after your death.
+During your lifetime a Revocable Living Trust holds title to your various assets for your benefit.
+At death, the Revocable Trust manages and disposes of your assets.
 If structured correctly a Revocable Living Trust may completely replace your will.
-If you arrange all your assets correctly, and nothing remains in your name at your death, there is no need to file your will with the state, so you avoid the Probate Process.
+If you arrange all your assets precisely, there is no need to file your will with the state.
+So, good planning helps you avoid the Probate Process.

-If a Revocable Trust still sounds like a good fit for you, then the next question you should ask is the cost.
-Then analyze the cost against the cost of Probate.
-Is it cheaper to use the Probate Process or is it cheaper to pay for the Revocable Living Trust to avoid the Probate Process?
+If a Revocable Trust still sounds like a good fit for you, then consider the cost.
+Then analyze the expense against the cost of Probate.
+Is it cheaper to use the Probate Process, or is it cheaper to pay for the Revocable Living Trust to avoid the Probate Process?

-If your only goal is avoiding the cost of probate (see below for other reasons), my experience is that the cost of setting up and funding a Revocable Trust in Pennsylvania or New Jersey is not cost efficient.
-But, setting up a Revocable Trust to avoid probate in New York and Florida is cost efficient.
+Is your only goal is avoiding the cost of probate (see below for other reasons)?
+If so, my experience is that the cost of setting up and funding a Revocable Trust in Pennsylvania or New Jersey is not cost-efficient.
+But, setting up a Revocable Trust to avoid probate in New York and Florida is cost-efficient.
 That is a general observation.

 But, there are other reasons for a Revocable Trust, which might have value for you.

-- Confidentiality: A will filed in the probate process is not private.
-Anyone can read a will once filed.
-If you have a former spouse or any one else that you do not wish to read your will, replacing the will with a Revocable Trust may help.
-There will be no need to file a will or an inventory, so unless the person is an interested heir, or if your estate must file the trust with a deed or in a tax or litigation proceeding, a Revocable Living Trust will provide you confidentiality.
+- Confidentiality.
+A will filed in the probate process is not private.
+Anyone can read a will once registered.
+If you have a former spouse or anyone else that you do not wish to read your will, replacing the will with a Revocable Trust may help.
+There will be no need to file a will or an inventory.
+A Revocable Living Trust will provide you confidentiality.

-- Convenience: A Revocable Living Trust can be used to avoid probate completely, and even if its cost does not save your estate much money, it can certainly make it easier for the person who is handling your estate.
+- Convenience.
+A Revocable Living Trust can help avoid probate altogether.
+Even if its cost does not save your estate much money, it can certainly make it easier for the person who is handling your estate.
 This is especially true if that person lives far from your county.

-- Helping You Manage Your Assets: If properly drafted, a Revocable Living Trust can appoint someone as your co-trustee who can help you manage your assets and bills, but without you giving up control.
-It is an unfortunate fact that banks will work more willingly with your co-trustee than they will with your Agent under a Power of Attorney.
+- Helping You Manage Your Assets.
+If properly drafted, a Revocable Living Trust can appoint someone as your co-trustee.
+A co-trustee can help you manage your assets and bills.
+But you don’t have to surrender control.
+It is an unfortunate fact that banks will work more willingly with your co-trustee than they will with your Agent.
+Many banks are suspicious of Powers of Attorney.

-- Real Estate in Several States: If you have real estate in several states, then at your death your estate need be opened in each of those states.
+- Real Estate in Several States.
+Do you have real estate in several states?
+If so, we avoid opening your estate in these states.
 This increases the cost of probating your estate.
-This added cost can be avoided by placing each of these properties into a Revocable Living Trust, which would then avoid probate in each state.
+Avoid this added cost by placing each of these properties into a Revocable Living Trust.
+The single trust would then avoid probate in each state.

-- Bank Accounts or Investments in Several States: If you have accounts in banks that do not have branches in your home state, or investments in businesses outside your home state that are not listed publicly, then at your death probate may have to be opened in your home state and each of the states where these investments are held.
-This added cost can be avoided by placing each of these investments into a Revocable Living Trust, which would then avoid probate in each state.
+- Bank Accounts or Investments in Several States.
+Do you have accounts in banks that do not have branches in your home state?
+Or, do you have privately held investments in businesses outside your home state?
+If so, each state will require your will filed.
+Avoid this cost by placing each of these investments into a Revocable Living Trust.
+The single trust avoids probate in each state.

-- Replacing Your Will: If drafted properly and if you arrange your assets properly a Revocable Living Will can replace your will, but still allow you to create asset protection trusts and use other techniques to protect your heirs just as if you had put those provisions in your will.
+- Replacing Your Will.
+If drafted properly, and if you arrange your assets properly, a Revocable Living Will can replace your will.
+But still, allow you to create asset protection trusts to protect your heirs.
+You have the same options as if you had put those provisions in your will.

-If any of these reasons fits your specific needs, then paying the costs of setting up a Revocable Living Trust even in Pennsylvania or New Jersey will make sense.
+Do any of these reasons fits your specific needs?
+If so, then paying the costs of setting up a Revocable Living Trust makes sense.
+This is true even in Pennsylvania or New Jersey where probate is less expensive.